samuelOsborne/lottie-FAST/README.md

 ## Features

 - Configuration of lottie-web via attributes
-- Control toolbar with play, pause, stop, progress track with seeker, looping
+- Control toolbar with play, pause, stop, progress track with seeker, looping and color picker

 ## Tools used